cause and effect

 “They did not listen...they rejected [God’s] statutes...and the warnings which He had given them.” —2 Kings 17:14, 15

 The Israelites experienced the consequences of rejecting God thousands of years ago, and modern society is following the same path.
-If the causes are similar, why would we expect the results to differ?
+If the causes are similar, the results may be as well.

 Our sinful, human nature tends toward death (Rm 8:6), and even pursues death.
 However, we have hope in Jesus, Who is our only Hope.
 When we live for Jesus alone, He breaks the destructive cycle of sin and gives us a new set of consequences:

-- Trust God, tithe, give alms, and sow your money generously for Him, and He will wipe everything clean for you (Lk 11:42), open the floodgates of heaven to bless you beyond measure (Mal 3:10), and let you reap bountifully (2 Cor 9:6).
+• Trust God, give alms, and sow your money generously for Him, and He will wipe everything clean for you (Lk 11:42), open the floodgates of heaven to bless you beyond measure (Mal 3:10), and let you reap bountifully (2 Cor 9:6).

 “I have set before you life and death, the blessing and the curse.
 Choose life” (Dt 30:19).
 Break out of the vicious cycle.
 Obey God.

 Prayer: Jesus, save me from myself.
 Save me for a life of obedience, service, holiness, and worship.
 I give my life totally to You.

 Promise: “The measure with which you measure will be used to measure you.” —Mt 7:2

 Praise: St. Paulinus was born to a wealthy family.
 After the death of his only son, he began a life of austerity.
 He was converted to the Faith by Sts.
 Augustine, Jerome, Martin of Tours, and Ambrose.